ds-rants/ds-rants/posts/2025/2025_10_00_yall_motherfuckers_need_tests/index.md

 You don't believe me?
 Let's assume for ungodly reasons, that you can only use 50% of your dataset for training your model, are you keeping the latest 50%, the oldest, or randomly discarding data?
 Even if we strip out this made-up convoluted scenario, I cannot recall, since I started working in the industry, a single real-life dataset in which time played no role at all in some kind of weird way or disguised influence (say goodbye to your kaggle/tutorial static datasets).

+This question can remain largely secondary in the pure 'developer' world.
+Indeed, as long as the objects themselves remain valid and the code processing them remains correct, then the system is working properly.
 This is a strong yet hidden form of coupling which is difficult to circumvent in automated tests but is a major concern for any data science workflow.
-This is a question that can remain largely unaddressed in the pure 'developer' world because as long as the object themselves remain valid and the code processing them remains correct, then the system is working properly.
+It is not the only one though.

 ### Issues With Dataframe-Like Testing And Remediation Strategies

 As mentioned previously for the ones sleeping in the back of the classroom, data scientists largely deal with large collections of records.
+For a data scientist, writing meaningful unit-tests may require decent amount of boilerplate even for some simple data and light transformations.
-In order for a data scientist to write meaningful unit-tests, assuming a processing done largely on some kind of dataframe/array (which will encompass 95% of the `pandas` and `numpy` junkies), this setup may require some amount of boilerplate even for some simple data and light transformations.
+This assumes a processing done largely on some kind of dataframe/array (which will encompass 95% of the `pandas` and `numpy` junkies).

 I will assume you have a shred of decency for your coworkers, meaning your transformations look like this: